Alesia-15/DestinyMatrix/README.md

 # License

-The Matrix of Destiny project is licensed under the MIT license.
+Destiny Matrix project is licensed under the MIT license.
 Please see the `LICENSE` file for more information.